murithidenisgitobu/Vodafone_Corporation_Customer_Churn_Prediction/README.md

 # Customer Churn Prediction

 ## Problem Statement

-Telecommunication companies (telcos) like Vodafone Corporation encounter a common issue known as customer churn, where customers discontinue their services.
-Addressing this challenge requires telcos to anticipate which customers are likely to churn and implement proactive strategies to retain them.
-Machine learning models offer a solution by predicting potential churners based on factors such as usage patterns, payment history, and demographic data.
+Telecommunication companies, such as Vodafone Corporation, face a significant challenge with customer churn, where customers cease using their services.
+To address this issue effectively, it's crucial to anticipate which customers are at risk of churning and implement proactive retention strategies.
+Leveraging machine learning models can provide a solution by predicting potential churners based on various factors, including usage patterns, payment history, and demographic data.

 **Understanding Customer Attrition**